Toxicologist

 - write reports and scientific papers, present findings and, in the case of forensic work, give evidence in court

-- specifically within the NHS, laboratory analysis, diagnose poisoning, including harmful chemicals, biological agents and drug overdose, and advise on the treatment of affected patients
+- specifically within the NHS - carry out laboratory analysis to diagnose poisoning (including harmful chemicals, biological agents and drug overdose) and advise on the treatment of affected patients

 - liaise with regulatory authorities to make sure you're complying with local, national and international regulations and guidelines.